GET HELP NOW - email us

 Hospitals are Held to Standards

-Hospitals, through the appropriate administrators, must act reasonably and uphold proper standards of care for their patients:
+Hospitals, through the appropriate administrators, must act reasonably and uphold proper standards of care for their patients, or they can be found negligent and liable for damages.

 • First, a hospital must use reasonable care in the maintenance of safe and adequate facilities and equipment.